-- (1) When making a placement decision....(the Identification Placement and Review Committee) shall, before considering the option of placement in a special education class, consider whether placement in a regular class, with appropriate special education services, - (a) would meet the pupil's needs; and - (b) is consistent with parental preferences. - (2) if, after considering all of the information obtained by it or submitted to it under Section 15 that it considers relevant, the committee is satisfied that placement in a regular class would meet the pupil's needs and is consistent with parental preferences, the committee shall decide in favour of placement in a regular class.
+- (1) When making a placement decision....(the IPRC) shall, before considering the option of placement in a special education class, consider whether placement in a regular class, with appropriate special education services, - (a) would meet the pupil's needs - (b) is consistent with parents/caregivers preferences - (2) if, after considering all of the information obtained by it or submitted to it under Section 15 that it considers relevant, the committee is satisfied that placement in a regular class would meet the pupil's needs and is consistent with parental preferences, the committee shall decide in favour of placement in a regular class.

-A regular class placement is considered the first option for a placement when it is able to meet the student's needs and is consistent with parental preferences.
-When a student is placed in a specialized program class placement, integration continues to be maximized to the greatest degree possible, based on the individual needs of students.
+A regular class placement is considered the first option when it meets the student's needs and is consistent with parental preferences.
+When a student is placed in a SPC, integration continues to be maximized to the greatest degree possible based on individual needs.
 Students can be integrated into the regular classroom in a variety of ways.
 These ways include, but are not limited to, the following:

-- participation in activities and subjects in areas of strength; - participation in any subjects such as physical education, art, music, and drama; - participation in school based activities; - participation in social activities; - peer helper initiatives; - reading buddies; - differentiated/modified curricular expectations and evaluation; - accommodations (e.g., preferential seating, assistive technology);
+- participation in activities and subjects in areas of strength - participation in any subjects such as physical education, art, music and drama - participation in school based activities - participation in social activities - peer helper initiatives - reading buddies - differentiated/modified curricular expectations and evaluation - accommodations (e.g., preferential seating, assistive technology)

-For the 2023-2024 school year, the OCDSB has continued to offer both in-person and virtual learning opportunities.
-The overview of related information can be found in Policy/Program Memorandum No. 164.
+For the 2024-2025 school year, the OCDSB has continued to offer both in-person and virtual learning opportunities.
+The overview of related information can be found in Policy/Program

+Memorandum No. 164.
 OCDSB special education learners in the regular classroom were offered either in-person learning, or the option of attending the Ottawa-Carleton Virtual (OCV) campuses.
-Individualized support was provided to special needs students in their respective setting and based on their Individual Education Plan.
-Specialized program classes were only offered in person in the 2023-2024 school year.
+Individualized support was provided to special needs students in their respective setting and based on their IEP.
+SPCs were only offered in person in the 2024-2025 school year.